madrilene/lenesaile.com/readme.md

 **Andy Bell**

-Andys CSS methodology makes sense to me.
-I'm still working on understanding it fully and using it consistently.
-It also goes hand in hand with the Every Layout solutions he co-authors.
-An ardent opponent of the utility class framework Tailwind CSS.
-But has recently published an approach that incorporates Tailwind CSS into his methodology.
-This is built into my website and I'm working on tweaking it.
+I like working with Andy's CSS methodology CUBE, going hand in hand with the Every Layout solutions he co-authors.
+He has recently published an approach that incorporates Tailwind CSS into his methodology, as a creator for custom utility classes.
+This workflow is built into my website, and really all websites I am building since discovering it.
 I learned how to use Eleventy in 2020 with his (now free) course.

 - https://buildexcellentwebsit.es/
 - https://cube.fyi/